Official Opposition (New Zealand): Overview

 The Opposition aims to hold the government accountable and to present itself to the national electorate as a credible government in waiting.
 For example, during Question Time, Opposition spokespersons will ask questions of ministers with the aim of highlighting a weakness or embarrassing the government.
 Oppositions also engage in parliamentary gestures such as refusal to grant confidence or voting down the budget.

 With the introduction of MMP in 1996 (after referendums in 1992 and 1993), there was consideration to remove the official role of the Opposition; with several parties outside the government, it was no longer clear which party, if any, was the Official Opposition.
-This is complicated more by parties which occasionally act with the government and at other times vote against it.
+This is complicated more by parties that occasionally act with the government and at other times vote against it.
 The unusual positioning that developed after the 2005 election – in which minor parties supported the government and received ministers but remained outside the Cabinet – further complicated the concept of 'opposition'.
 However, the continued dominance of the political scene by the National and Labour parties means that the Official Opposition has been retained, and inevitably the Official Opposition is whichever of the National and Labour parties is not leading a government at the time.
-Parties and members of parliament outside the government which do not work with the Official Opposition party are said to "sit on the cross-benches".
+Parties and members of parliament outside the government that do not work with the Official Opposition party are said to "sit on the cross-benches".

-Grand coalitions have been formed only twice in New Zealand, and on both occasions with the aim of forming a national response to a crisis.
+Grand coalitions have been formed only twice in New Zealand, on both occasions with the aim of forming a national response to a crisis.
 The first was the War Cabinet of 1915–1919, involving the Reform and Liberal Parties, under the leadership of Reform Prime Minister William Massey.
 The second was the Coalition Government of 1931–1935 to combat the Great Depression, between the United Party (successor to the Liberal Party) and the Reform Party, and led by United leader George Forbes.
-In both cases, Labour formed the official Opposition.
-(It is however anachronistic to speak of a Labour Party until 1916; in 1915, the handful of MPs who were to become part of the Labour Party had been elected as "independent" candidates on behalf of several different social-democratic organisations.)
+In both cases, Labour formed the official Opposition against these governments.
+Before the Labour Party was formed in July 1916 there was a combined caucus of two parties (the United Labour Party and Social Democratic Party) as well as several labour-aligned independents.
+The Labour caucus decided to maintain its independence by not joining the national ministry and its leader, Alfred Hindmarsh, declined a seat in the cabinet.

-The National Party currently form the Official Opposition.
+The Labour Party currently form the Official Opposition.

-Shadow Cabinet
+Shadow cabinet

-List of Shadow Cabinets
+List of shadow cabinets

-Below is a list of the shadow cabinets of New Zealand from 1965 to the present date.
+Below is a list of the shadow cabinets of New Zealand from 1965 to the present.